What is Nursing School Like & How to Prepare for It

 Congratulations, you’ve made it into nursing school!
 You've worked so hard to get to this point and now here come the nerves.
 You're thinking to yourself, “What have I gotten myself into?!”
 Well, thankfully there are nurses who’ve been here before you and have lived to tell the tale.
-Read on to get an idea of what to expect during your first semester of nursing school, including:
+Read on to get an idea of what to expect during nursing school, including:

-- What do you learn in the first semester of nursing school?
+- What do you learn in nursing school?

 - What classes do you take?